-At BM Cats, we have over 8500+ Catalytic Converter Fitments, 1100+ Premium Catalytic Converter Fitments with industry leading levels of availability, and up to 3 years warranty.
+At BM Cats, we have over 9,200 Catalytic Converter fitments, over 1,100 Premium Catalytic Converter fitments with industry leading levels of availability and up to 3 years warranty.
 Here’s a little more information on Catalytic Converters.

 WHAT IS A CATALYTIC CONVERTER?

 A Catalytic Converter (or Cat) is an exhaust emissions device located underneath a vehicle.
 It uses a combination of heat and precious metals to promote a chemical reaction, which breaks down harmful gases, making the emissions less detrimental to the environment.